daisybio/NeEDL/README.md

 # Our default format is JSON_EPIGEN.
 You can use epiJSON to convert various commonly used file formats into this JSON format.
 --input-format JSON_EPIGEN

-# The actual input file path.
+# The input file path.
 Either specify a path to a .json file or path to a directory containing only one .json file.
 --input-path <path>

 # Phenotype information of the dataset.
 NeEDL can deal with DICHOTOMOUS, CATEGORICAL and QUANTITATIVE phenotypes. --num-categories is only necessary for CATEGORICAL phenotypes with more than two categories.